tail swish

 2. Stay under-power

-Away we jogged - little wee steps, short and below energy.
+Away we jogged - little wee steps, short and low energy.
 She still wanted to express her enthusiasm...
 I still asked for her to keep the tiny steps and soften her topline.
-As she went to shoot her head high into the sky, I gave her a firm but gentle half-halt on the outside rein.
+As she went to shoot her head high into the sky, I gave her a steady but gentle half-halt on the outside rein.
 Squeezing on the rein, I also resisted with my seat and pressed in with my outside calf.
 She responded by erratically dropping her head and then swinging it up again.

 This time, I held the half-halt longer, through one step and then the other.
 This seemed to help more.
 My horse dropped her neck this time, and kept it there through the next few strides.
 I could feel just a slight release of tension, and the jigging was dissipating.